-The LCAP Educational Partner Surveys indicated that the greatest need for improving student learning include additional interventions and academic support for student learning, followed by enrichment classes/electives such as band, orchestra, and sports.
-The community survey also expressed the importance of providing social-emotional educational support and addressing school safety (counselors, video surveillance systems, anti-bullying presentations).
+The LCAP Educational Partner Surveys indicated that the greatest need for improving student learning included providing enrichment classes/electives such as band, orchestra, and sports followed by providing additional interventions and academic support for student learning.
+The community survey also expressed the importance of providing social-emotional educational support and addressing school safety (counselors, video surveillance systems, anti-bullying presentations), technology to support instruction, and professional development to support these identified needs.

-Student input identified needs in the following areas: Tutoring and intervention supports; extracurricular activities; project based hands-on activities; social emotional supports (counselors and additional security); and addressing bullying and disruptive behaviors.
+Student input identified needs in the following areas: extracurricular activities; project-based hands-on activities with an emphasis on STEM; social-emotional supports (counselors and additional security); and addressing bullying and disruptive behaviors.
+Access to the arts, financial literacy and a greater emphasis to college readiness.